 11.x.1 Description

-In smart factories, 6G networks are critical communication infrastructures that support real-time communication and collaboration among various types of devices, robots, sensors in the factory, local platform and cloud-based platforms. , the production and management of the factory may be seriously affected.
+In smart factories, 6G networks are critical communication infrastructures that support real-time communication and collaboration among various types of devices, robots, sensors in the factory, local platform and cloud-based platforms.
+When the connection with the remote (non-local) network fails, the production and management of the factory may be seriously affected.
 In this case, 6G network in factories need to quickly build a 6G local network to ensure production continuity.
+The 6G local network is composed of the 6G RAN, the core network of 6G system, service hosting environment which are deployed in the factory.
+Usually, the core network of 6G in the factory doesn’t work.
+When the backhaul between the 6G RAN and remote core network of 6G system is broken, the core network of 6G system in the factory will connect with 6G RAN in the factory to continue the communication service.

 The 6G local network will maintain basic operation of production processes, ensuring that automated equipment, robots, sensors, etc. can continue to work together.
 The capability of the 6G local network depends on the network functions of the existing 6G infrastructure in the factory.
 It supports local data delivery, processing and after the external 6G network is restored, it will resume either.
 Providing local monitoring and control functions is another demand to ensure production safety and efficiency.

 11.x.2 Pre-conditions